zodb/relstorage/README.rst

 RelStorage is a storage implementation for ZODB that stores pickles in a relational database.
-PostgreSQL 9.0 and above, MySQL 5.0.32+ / 5.1.34+, and Oracle 10g and 11g are currently supported.
+PostgreSQL 9.0 and above (performance is best with 9.5 and above), MySQL 5.0.32+ / 5.1.34+, and Oracle 10g and 11g are currently supported.
 RelStorage replaced the PGStorage project.

 ==========